marnusw/react-css-transition-replace/README.md

 This provides many possibilities for animating the replacement as illustrated in the examples below.

-Additionally, `changeWidth` can be used to animate changing the width of the component.
+Additionally, the boolean property `changeWidth` can be used to animate changing the width of the component.
 This change will happen at the same time as changing the height.
-Animating this change should be done using the same class name as is used for animating the change of height.
+Animating this change should be done using the same class name as is used for animating the change in height.

 It is also possible to remove the child component (i.e. leave `ReactCSSTransitionReplace` with no children) which will animate the `height` going to zero along with the `leave` transition.
 Similarly, a single child